How Much Does it Cost to Own a Wheelchair Van for 1 Year?

 How much does insurance cost for a wheelchair van?

-Insurance will also vary from province to province.
-For example, drivers in British Columbia and Ontario generally pay twice as much as Quebec and Prince Edward Island
+Insurance will also vary from province to province and depend on other factors like driving history and vehicle type.
+For example, drivers in British Columbia and Ontario generally pay twice as much as those in Quebec and Prince Edward Island

 Most accessible vans can be insured as passenger vehicles and do not require commercial licensing, which is more expensive.
 Check out this related article that describes the differences between commercial and personal insurance.